 So how does the contraceptive pill work?

 The most common Contraceptive Pill is the combined one, which contains two hormones, oestrogen and progestogen.
 Its main effect is to stop you from ovulating every month.
 And without an egg, you can’t get pregnant.
 Taken correctly, i.e. you never forget to take a tablet, your chances of getting pregnant while on it are almost zero.

 Less commonly prescribed is the mini-pill, which contains only the progestogen hormone and is mainly used in women over 35 and breastfeeding mothers.
 This is also now prescribed for women who have any history of aural migraines.

-For some women, periods may not return straight away after stopping the Pill.
-A condition known as post-pill amenorrhoea, the good news is that it normally sorts itself out within a few months.
+For some women, periods may not return straight away after stopping the Pill - this is a condition known as post-pill amenorrhoea, the good news is that it normally sorts itself out within a few months.
 As the hormones in your pill stop ovulation, you should allow up to three months for your natural cycle to re-establish itself.

 ‘It can last up to nine months,’ says Dr Stokes-Lampard.
-‘It almost always rights itself but we have no way of predicting who that is going to effect.’
+‘It almost always rights itself but we have no way of predicting who that is going to affect.’

 Should I wait until I've had a period before trying to conceive?

 According to the NHS, the first period after coming off the pill is a 'withdrawal bleed', the second period is your first natural bleed.
 Although you can get pregnant as soon as you come off the pill, the NHS recommends that you wait until after your first natural period, to let your cycle settle and to help your GP or midwife predict your due date more accurately.